angelleye/IfThenGive/README.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A creative fundraising tool allowing your donors to Give a donation When an event or goal occurs.
+A creative way to generate donations for a nonprofit or general cause.

 == Description ==

-Allow donors to create a billing agreement for automatic donations based on events / goals.
-For example, If {event occurs} Then Give $x.xx.
+IfThenGive allows donors to create a billing agreement for automatic donations based on specific events / achieved goals.
+For example, If {event occurs} Then Give {donation amount}.

 Examples:

-* [Home Run Challenge](http://rizzo44.com/product/2017-home-run-challenge/) - If Anthony Rizzo hits a home run during a baseball game, Then Give $5.00 towards the cause.
+* If {baseball player} hits a home run, Then Give $5.00.
+* If {football player} scores a touchdown, Then Give $10.00.
+* If {student} runs in the fundraiser race, Then Give $1.00 for each mile completed.
-* [HALO](http://www.haloworldwide.org) - Helping Art Liberate Orphans - If a child graduates high school Then Give a $10.00 donation.
+* If {politician} participates in a debate, Then Give $100.00.
+* If {child is baptized}, Then Give $25.00.
+* If {national disaster occurs}, Then Give $500.00.
+* If {it rains} Then Give $1.00.

+The possibilities are endless!

+= BETA RELEASE =

+Please note that this is a BETA release!
+We would love you to install the plugin, use it, and [provide feedback](https://www.angelleye.com/support) on how we can make it better.
+Thanks!

 == Installation ==